amolnar1/qbb2022-answers/week6/README.md

  # What does the highlighted signal indicate?
  things that have the highlighted signal have the highest interactions between each other.

+ so for the full data we run it with this stuff:

+./scriptweek6.py ddCTCF_full.6400.matrix dCTCF_full.6400.matrix 6400_bins.bed
+dCTCF_full.40000.matrix output

+for the not full data we run it with thist stuff:

+./scriptweek6.py ddCTCF_ontarget_6400_iced.matrix dCTCF_ontarget_6400_iced.matrix dCTCF_ontarget_6400_abs.bed dCTCF_full.40000.matrix output